 Kevin Senio began his club career with Ponsonby but a lack of opportunity caused him to move first to Counties-Manukau and then to Bay of Plenty, from where he was chosen for New Zealand in 2005.
 After ending his professional career Senio returned to Ponsonby as a player and then a coach.

-Stephen Perofeta played briefly for Ponsonby in 2017, when he was a youngster on the verge of breaking into Super Rugby.
+Stephen Perofeta played briefly for Ponsonby in 2017, when he was a youngster on the verge of breaking into Super Rugby, and again in 2021 when he was not required by the Blues for a spell.
 Despite encouragement to stay, he returned to Taranaki, from where he was chosen for New Zealand in 2022.

 There was also one near-miss: In 1914 Charles Gillespie, a 1913 All Black from Wellington, joined the club and was twice named to start but on both occasions he was a late withdrawal.
 As far as one can tell, he then left the club and never took the field in a Ponsonby jersey.
 His replacement in the team was a good one though - Bill Cunningham was persuaded to come out of retirement and fill the gap.